pallets/jinja/docs/faq.rst

 Why is the Context immutable?
 -----------------------------

-When writing a :func:`contextfunction` or something similar you may have noticed that the context tries to stop you from modifying it.
+When writing a :func:`pass_context` function, you may have noticed that the context tries to stop you from modifying it.
 If you have managed to modify the context by using an internal context API you may have noticed that changes in the context don't seem to be visible in the template.
 The reason for this is that Jinja uses the context only as primary data source for template variables for performance reasons.

 If you want to modify the context write a function that returns a variable instead that one can assign to a variable by using set::